Aden Abdullahi Nur: Cairo Peace Conference

 General Gabyow was among 25 delegates who attended the Cairo Peace Conference in 1998.
 Colonel Abdullahi Yusuf Ahmed and Gabyow left the Cairo talks and later announced their rejection of the Cairo Declaration.
 Gabyow accused Hussein Aideed, son of Aideed, and the Egyptian government of instigating violence in Kismayo, but both the Egyptian authorities and Aideed denied any involvement.

-Both General Morgan and Gabyow belonged to the Darod clan, which felt marginalised by the political dominance of the Hawiye due to the legitimacy the Cairo Declaration gave to two other Solmali Hawiye - Hussein Farrah Aideed and Ali Mahdi Muhammad.
-The Cairo Declaration subsequently failed after signatories, including Aideed, had refused to disarm.
+Morgan and Gabyow, both members of the Darod clan, reportedly viewed the Cairo Declaration as favouring Hawiye leaders, including Hussein Farrah Aideed and Ali Mahdi Muhammad.
+The Cairo Declaration ultimately failed to produce a lasting peace agreement, with disagreements over disarmament among signatories cited as a contributing factor.

 In 2000, Gabyow was among several leaders calling for a federal system in Somalia.

 Death

-Gabyow died on 5 June 2002 in Nairobi, Kenya, after suffering a stroke.
+Gabyow died on June 5, 2002, in Nairobi, Kenya, after suffering a stroke at the age of 81.
 His body was subsequently flown to Bu'ale, Middle Juba, where his funeral was held.